Chapter 2: Structure

 Gallery view:

-• See everyone simultaneously
+• See everyone at once

-• Notice who's distracted
+• Notice who is distracted

 • More engaging than speaker view